 |Less than 300||Excellent|

-How to check the TDS level in water?
+How to check the TDS level in water at Home?

-There are a number of methods by which you can measure TDS level in water.
-We have compiled some of the most common methods that you can use in your home to know whether or not you are drinking safe water.
+There are a number of methods by which you can measure the TDS level in the water.
+We have compiled some of the most common methods that you can use at your home to know whether or not you are drinking safe water.

 Method 1: Using Digital TDS Meter

-• To return to TDS mode, press TEMP button again.
+- To return to TDS mode, press the TEMP button again.